bradyjoslin/bradyjoslin.com/content/blog/remote-vs-code/index.md

 <!-- more -->

-Using virutal machines for development also allows experimentation with new configurations or libraries without fear of breaking your local setup or introducing security vulnerabilities.
+Using virtual machines for development also allows experimentation with new configurations or libraries without fear of breaking your local setup or introducing security vulnerabilities.
 This can also be helpful those who enjoy hacking on a Raspberry Pi, providing a nice way of using your main computer with VS Code to develop your scripts on the Raspberry Pi without the need for finding a separate display or using VNC.

 Earlier this year I ran into a [post by Fatih Arslan](https://arslan.io/2019/01/07/using-the-ipad-pro-as-my-development-machine/), the original author of [vim-go](https://github.com/fatih/vim-go), about his experiment using an iPad Pro for development by leveraging remote virtual machines and containers hosted on DigitalOcean.
 His post inspired me to experiment with this type of setup using my Google Pixelbook, which I ended up using for half of 2019.
-However, there were a few downsides inherent in the architecture, a large one being that you are working in a code editor running on the host instead of your local machine, inevitibly leading to the feeling of lag while typing.
+However, there were a few downsides inherent in the architecture, a large one being that you are working in a code editor running on the host instead of your local machine, inevitably leading to the feeling of lag while typing.

 ## VS Code Remote SSH Extension